-Snowfox is an augmented reality computer built into skiing goggles that simplifies basic tasks and provides a more seamless and immersive skiing experience.
+Snowfox is an augmented reality computer built into skiing goggles that simplifies basic tasks and provides a more immersive skiing experience.

 Key Moments from the Video